-National Refinery utilizes a large Number of utilities to support the manufacturing at production units.
+National Refinery utilizes a large number of utilities to support the manufacturing at production units.
 The supply of water, steam, fuel and air is the assignment of Utilities Department.
-A comprehensive utilities complex exists to meet the refinery’s requirements of utilities, steam, condensate, cooling water, instrument/plant air and fuels.
-This consists of three Demin / Water Treatment plants, three condensate recovery plants, five high pressure steam boilers, four induced draft cooling towers, a number of instrumentation/plant air compressors and two units for refinery fuel gas and fuel oil system.
+A comprehensive utilities complex exists to meet the refinery’s requirements of utilities, steam, and condensate, cooling water, instrument/plant air and fuels.
+This consists of one Demin / Water Treatment plants, four Reverse osmosis plants, three condensate recovery plants, five high pressure steam boilers, four induced draft cooling towers, two nitrogen generation plants, a number of instrumentation/plant air compressors and two units for refinery fuel gas and fuel oil system.
 This all operate round the clock for smooth operation of the entire Refinery.

 National Refinery has completed its project of Self-Power Generation.
-Self-Power Generation plant has a 7.5 MW steam turbo-generator and a 4.0 MW Diesel-Fuel Oil Engine Power Generator.
+After addition of new power sources, Self-Power Generation plant now consist of two 7.2 MW steam turbo-generator, a 4.0 MW Diesel-Fuel Oil Engine Power Generator and a 8.2 MW Diesel Fuel Oil Engine Power generator.

 The self-power generation is meant for continuous uninterrupted power supply and to avoid plant shut-down and production loss due to power break- down.